riakhaitan/tp/docs/DeveloperGuide.md

 By calling the `ListCatCommand` instance's execute method, the control is passed to `ListCatCommand`.

 `ListCatCommand` will proceed to invoke `Model` instance's `getFilteredExpenseCategoryList` method.
 The returned `expenseCategoryList` is then formatted and returned.
-Upon successfully execution of `AddCategoryCommand`, a `CommandResult` with the list of defined expense Categories are displayed to user after execution is returned to `LogicManager`.
+Upon successfully execution of `ListCatCommand`, a `CommandResult` with the list of defined expense Categories are displayed to user after execution is returned to `LogicManager`.
 The UI will then display the `CommandResult` after execution.

 The sequence diagram below illustrates the process of calling `listCat` successfully: